-The Major Crimes Investigations Division is comprised of 5 sub-units; the Homicide, Robbery, Criminal Intelligence, Forensics Services, and Special Victims units, and Property and Evidence.
+The Major Crimes Investigations Division is comprised of five sub-units: Homicide, Robbery, Criminal Intelligence, Forensics Services, Special Victims, and Property and Evidence.
 Each unit is supervised by a sergeant.

-The primary mission of this section is to investigate complex criminal cases which have taken place in the City of Newport News.
-The individual units investigate specific types of crimes as suggested by the unit titles.
+The primary mission of this section is to investigate complex criminal cases that have taken place in the City of Newport News.
+The individual units investigate specific types of crimes, as suggested by the unit titles.

 The Special Victims Unit is responsible for the investigation of all murders, suicides and suspicious deaths of persons under the age of 14; serious injuries to juveniles (i.e. assaults which require medical attention), rapes, sexual assaults, missing persons, and runaway juveniles.